markditsworth/mycroft-remote-computer/README.md

 # <img src='https://raw.githack.com/FortAwesome/Font-Awesome/master/svgs/solid/desktop.svg' card_color='#000000' width='50' height='50' style='vertical-align:bottom'/> Remote Computer
-Control a remote computer via SSH and Wake on Lan.
-(Power OFF/ON)
+Control a remote computer via SSH.

 ## About
-Turn OFF/ON your computer via SSH and WOL from mycroft.
-You must enable SSH Server on your remote computer for Power OFF and also you have to enable Wake on Lan for Power ON.

-For Power OFF (Supported Remote Computer OS with SSH Server):
-* Linux
-* Mac
-* Windows

-For Power ON (Wake on LAN):
-* Any WOL supported computer
+Launch applications, manage your filesystem, turn off your computer by instructing Mycroft.

 ## Installation
-You should be able to install skill via `mycroft-msm install https://github.com/smearumi/mycroft-remote-computer.git` or you can install this skill via Installer Skill from web interface (https://home.mycroft.ai/#/skill).
-It will take several minutes for installing requirements.
+You should be able to install skill via `mycroft-msm install https://github.com/markditsworth/mycroft-remote-computer.git`

 ## Configuration
 You can configure this skill via web interface (home.mycroft.ai).
 After a few minutes of having the skill installed, you should see configuration options in the https://home.mycroft.ai/#/skill location.